 - Football is something of a religion in the North East, with Newcastle United based at St James' Park in the heart of the city.
 The most successful British basketball team in BBL history, the Newcastle Eagles, play at Northumbria University's Sport Central.
 Newcastle Racecourse is just to the north of the city centre and rugby teams play at Kingston Park, home to Newcastle Falcons (Rugby Union) and Newcastle Thunder (Rugby League).

-- Newcastle Central Station is on the East Coast mainline and well connected to all the major cities across the UK.
-London is just three hours by train.
+- Newcastle Central Station is on the East Coast mainline, and just a short walk or Metro ride from the university.
+This station is well connected to all the major cities across the UK.
+London is just 3 hours away by train.

-- There is also a daily ferry from the International Ferry Terminal at North Shields (seven miles) to Amsterdam.
+- Newcastle International Airport is 6 miles north of the city, and a quick Metro ride away from the university.
+There are regular domestic and international flights to the city.
+There is also a daily ferry from the International Ferry Terminal at North Shields (7 miles) to Amsterdam.